martinbaumgaertner/website/content/publication/baumgartner-uncertainty-2020/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper shows that uncertainty has an impact on the effectiveness of monetary policy shocks.
+abstract: This paper shows that uncertainty has an impact on the effectiveness of monetary policy shocks.
 As uncertainty increases, so does the risk that a restrictive forward guidance shock will increase rather than decrease stock prices.
 This effect can be seen not only in high-frequency variables, but also in VAR models with external instruments.
-The results suggest that uncertainty is an alternative approach to explain the phenomena previously known as information shock and should therefore receive more attention in monetary policy measures."
+The results suggest that uncertainty is an alternative approach to explain the phenomena previously known as information shock and should therefore receive more attention in monetary policy measures.

 # Summary.
 An optional shortened abstract.
 summary: ""